alan-turing-institute/ice-station-zebra/README.md

 You will need a [CDS account](https://cds.climate.copernicus.eu/how-to-api) to download data with `anemoi`.

 Run `uv run zebra datasets create` to download all datasets locally.

+N.b.
+There is a slightly different process for downloading very large datasets - see below.

 ### Inspect